Generic selectors

 Amidst an ongoing series of crises at Everton in the last half-decade, the club has been literally laying the groundwork for an incredible new stadium that it hopes will define a renewed era of success.

-But why are Everton leaving Goodison Park, how much will the move cost, where will Everton play during construction, have there been any problems on-site, what will the capacity be and when will the Everton new stadium opening date be?
+But why are Everton leaving Goodison Park, how much will the move cost, what will the capacity be and when will the Everton new stadium opening date be?

 Football Ground Guide offers the answers to all these questions in this regularly update guide.